 WSDOT will construct a new half-diamond interchange to and from the north at NE 132nd Street in Kirkland.
 This project will improve access and reduce traffic congestion at this and other interchanges in the Kirkland area.

 Why is WSDOT

 constructing this new interchange?

 The I-405 interchanges at NE 124th and NE 160th streets in Kirkland are heavily congested.
-Constructing the new interchange at NE 132nd Street will ease bottlenecks at the NE 124th and NE 160th street interchanges.
+Constructing the new interchange at NE 132nd Street will help ease bottlenecks at the NE 124th and NE 160th street interchanges.

 The End Result

-This new interchange will allow travelers to access I-405 to and from the north at NE 132nd Street rather than traveling to the heavily congested NE 124th Street interchange.
+This new interchange will allow travelers to access I-405 to and from the north at NE 132nd Street rather than traveling only to the heavily congested NE 124th Street interchange.